Dipsingh/dipsingh.github.io/_posts/2026-02-20-NSCC-Deep-Dive.md

 These three loops work across four nested timescales, with each clock running at a different speed from fastest to slowest.
 To make this clearer, let’s look at each one using the reference setup (100 Gbps, 4 KB MTU, 12 µs base RTT).

-Clock 1: Per-ACK (~0.3–1.3 µs).
+Clock 1: Per-ACK.
 This is the system’s heartbeat, where every ACK triggers a decision.
 The time between heartbeats depends on serialization delay, which is how long it takes to send one ACK’s worth of data.
 At 100 Gbps with 4 KB packets: `4 KB × 8 bits / 100 Gbps = 32,768 bits / 10¹¹ bps ≈ 0.33 µs`.
 If the NIC combines four packets into one 16 KB delayed ACK, the heartbeat slows to `16 KB / 100 Gbps ≈ 1.3 µs`.
 Each heartbeat does three things: (1) reads the raw queueing delay and ECN flag to decide what action to take, (2) feeds the delay sample into the EWMA filter, and (3) accumulates increase credit when the signals say to grow.
 The action choice happens instantly, making this the “fast trigger” part of the system.

-Clock 2: Fulfill (~2.6 µs).
+Clock 2: Fulfill.
 The window loop does not apply its accumulated increase credit on every ACK; instead, it batches these actions.
 A fulfill happens every time 32 KB of new data is acknowledged.
 The key detail is that the threshold is measured in bytes, not in ACK counts.
 With per-packet ACKs (4 KB each), a fulfill happens every 8 ACKs: `8 × 0.33 µs ≈ 2.6 µs`.
 With delayed ACKs (16 KB each), it happens every 2 ACKs: `2 × 1.3 µs ≈ 2.6 µs`.
 The wall-clock time is the same in both cases.
 Using bytes for the threshold makes the fulfill rate independent of the ACK model, which is a deliberate design choice to separate cwnd growth speed from NIC coalescing behavior.

-Clock 3: EWMA convergence (~26–105 µs).
+Clock 3: EWMA convergence.
 The EWMA filter smooths out raw delay samples using the standard update rule: `avg_delay = α × new_sample + (1−α) × avg_delay`,
 with `α = 0.0125`.
 How quickly does it respond?
 If the delay suddenly jumps from 0 to a value V, after N samples the old value is multiplied by `(1−α)` N times, so the fraction of the new steady state reached is `1 − (1−α)^N`.
 The usual “one time constant” benchmark is 63% convergence, which is the EWMA version of `e⁻¹ ≈ 0.37` left from continuous-time exponential decay.
 Setting `(1−α)^N = 1/e` and solving gives `N = −1/ln(1−α)`.
 For small α, this simplifies to `N ≈ 1/α = 1/0.0125 = 80` samples.
 So,